teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/8-assign-filing-basis.png"><img src="/images/tm-app/8-assign-filing-basis.png" class="big-image"></a>

-If you selected §1(a) (use in commerce), you will be asked to provide a .jpg image showing how you use the trademark in commerce.
+If you selected §1(a) (use in commerce), you will be asked to provide a jpg image showing how you use the trademark in commerce.
 The Trademark Office wants some evidence that you are truly using the trademark to sell something.
 This will be the next step.

 If you selected §1(b), you will end up with an "intent to use" registration.
 This registration is a placeholder.
 It will not provide full trademark rights until you file a "statement of use" with the Trademark Office.
 There is a time limit.
 You must file the statement of use within 6 months after your intent-to-use registration issues.
 You can extend this deadline for up to 3 additional 6-month periods by paying extension fees.
 This guide does not cover the §1(b) intent-to-use trademark application process.